medik8s/docs/remediation/fence-agents-remediation/fence-agents-remediation.md

 * Robustness - FAR has direct feedback from the traditional API call (e.g., IPMI) about the result of the fence action without using the Kubernetes API.
 * Speed - FAR is rapid since it can reboot a node and receive an acknowledgment from the API call while others might need to wait a safe time till they can expect the node to be rebooted.
-Similarly to some other operators, FAR adds a NoExecute taint and deletes workloads to accelerate workload rescheduling, in addition to rebooting the node.
 * Diversity - FAR includes several fence agents from a whole known set of upstream fencing agents for bare metal servers, virtual machines, cloud platforms, etc.
 * Adjustability - FAR allows to set up different parameters for running the API call that remediates the node.